armand1m/papercut/template.md

 yarn add @armand1m/papercut
 ```

+#### Single page scraper

+For this example, we gonna scrape Hacker News first page.

-Setup a scraper instance and set the selectors and how to fill them using the utilities offered:
+Setup a scraper instance and set the selectors using the utilities offered:

 ```ts file=./examples/typescript/src/hacker-news/scraper.ts
 ```